JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Physical properties

 \subsection{The supermassive black hole}

 From the G395H \Halpha model of the fiducial $R_\mathrm{ap}=0.25$-arcsec \blackthunder spectrum (Section~\ref{s.an.ss.g395h.bt}), we obtain a BLR $\fwhm = 1740^{+80}_{-90}~\kms$ (Table~\ref{t.pars}, Column 1).
 The best-fit value for the higher-SNR $R_\mathrm{ap}=0.125$-arcsec spectrum has smaller uncertainties but is fully consistent ($\fwhm = 1790\pm60~\kms$; Column 2).
 We use the larger aperture because it minimizes aperture-loss corrections, ensuring the highest accuracy in the inferred dust attenuation.
 The absorption-corrected \Halpha luminosity is $7.3\pm0.2\times10^{42}~\ergs$, increasing to $15\pm2\times10^{42}~\mathrm{erg\,s^{-1}}$ after correcting for dust attenuation using $\Avhatn=1.0\pm0.2$~mag (for all derived quantities, we calculate the uncertainties from the MCMC chains, in the same way as the posterior probability on the other model parameters).
-Using the single-epoch black-hole mass estimator of \citet{reines+volonteri2015}, appropriate for SMBHs at the low-mass end of the calibration, we obtain $\log \mbh/\Msun = 7.65\pm0.05$ ($7.50\pm0.04$ without dust correction), dominated by uncertainties in the calibration, of order 0.3~dex.
+We assume virial equilibrium, and use the single-epoch black-hole mass estimator of \citet{reines+volonteri2015}, appropriate for SMBHs at the low-mass end of the calibration.
+This gives $\log \mbh/\Msun = 7.65\pm0.05$ ($7.50\pm0.04$ without dust correction), dominated by uncertainties in the calibration, of order 0.3~dex.

 Alternatively, instead of applying a dust-attenuation correction based on the Balmer decrement of the narrow-line region, we can apply the higher attenuation inferred from the Balmer decrement of the BLR.
 We estimate a maximum value of $\Avhatb = 4.4^{+0.7}_{-0.5}$~mag, giving a broad \Halpha luminosity of $1.7^{\times 1.6}_{\div 1.5} \times10^{44}~\mathrm{erg\,s^{-1}}$.
 With this much higher luminosity, we get $\log \mbh/\Msun = 8.1\pm0.1$, which we treat as an upper limit on the SMBH mass, due to the large range of possible intrinsic Balmer ratios for BLRs \citetext{\citealp{dong+2008,ilic+2012}; see Section~\ref{s.an.ss.dust}}.
+Recently, joint measurements of broad \Halpha, \Hbeta and \Hgamma in a $z=6.68$ LRD have shown observed ratios that are inconsistent with standard attenuation laws \citep{deugenio+2025g,nikopoulos+2025}, which would invalidate our maximal $A_V=4.4$~mag.
+This scenario may be actually quite common, because LRDs -- including \target -- tend to have remarkably large \Halpha/\Hbeta.

 To obtain the bolometric luminosity, we use the calibration of \citet{stern+laor2012} based on \Halpha.
 The resulting Eddington ratio is $\ledd = 0.35$ (0.24 without dust-attenuation correction).
 For the extreme case of a highly obscured BLR, we would estimate $\ledd=1.4$, driven by the fact that (with our single-epoch \mbh calibration and for fixed FWHM), we have approximately $\ledd \propto \sqrt{ F_\mathrm{b}(\Halpha) }$.